EOA-Blockchain-Labs/ethereumonarm/docs/kiln/kiln-testnet.rst

 Prysm
 ~~~~~

 We need to import the validator keys.
-Run under the ethereum account:
+Run under the ethereum account.
+Assuming we are using :guilabel:`Geth` as Execution Layer:

 .. prompt:: bash $

-  validator-kl accounts import --keys-dir=/home/ethereum/validator_keys
+  validator-kl accounts import --keys-dir=/home/ethereum/validator_keys --wallet-dir /home/ethereum/.pry-geth/kiln/testnet-pry

+Accept the terms of service and create a password for a new wallet.

-Replace `$PRYSM_PASSWD` variable for your password.
+Enter your keystore password.

+Store the walleta password:

+.. prompt:: bash $

+  echo "$YOUR_PASSWORD" > /home/ethereum/validator_keys/prysm-password.txt

+Start the validator service

+.. prompt:: bash $

+  systemctl start pry-geth-validator

-All set, now run the validator systemd service (for instance, assuming :guilabel:`Nethermind` as EL):
+All set, now run the validator systemd service.

 .. prompt:: bash $